Freaky1122/Freaky1122/README.md

 - :bicyclist: Cycling
 - :earth_africa: Geoguessr
 - :tennis: Badminton and tennis
--  and anything else interesting
+- and keep curious about anything interesting

 #### :computer: Programming languages and tools: